plotdb/uploadr/README.md

       opt: {bucket: "my-gcs-bucket"}
     });

-Provider configurations for each provider is described as below.
+Provider configurations are described below.

 ##### Native

-upload files to local API endpoint. include `providers/native.js` then:
+Upload files to a local API endpoint. include `providers/native.js` then:

     new uploadr({ host: "native", config: { ... }});

-where config contains:
+where the config contains:

  - `route`: API endpoint